The Foundation Programme

 After finishing the Foundation Programme, doctors choose an area of medicine to focus their training on.
 This may be a specialty or it may be general practice.

 For the first year of the Foundation Programme (F1), doctors are provisionally registered with the GMC.
-During this year they must show that they have met the outcomes in The Trainee Doctor before they are eligible to apply for full registration.
+During this year they must show that they have met the outcomes in Outcomes for provisionally registered doctors before they are eligible to apply for full registration.

 In the second year of the Foundation Programme (F2) doctors are fully registered with the GMC.
 They still work under supervision but start to take on more responsibility for patient care.

-The Academy of Medical Royal Colleges develeoped the curriculum for the Foundation Programme (external website) which all doctors in training in the UK follow.
+The Academy of Medical Royal Colleges developed the curriculum for the Foundation Programme which all doctors in training in the UK follow.